johnnycardy/StackRedis.L1/README.md

 ### What about multiple clients?

 If you have multiple clients all talking to Redis, then each one can still use this cache layer without the risk of stale data.
-This is achieved by invalidating data appropriately in the background by using [Redis keyspace notifications](http://redis.io/topics/notifications).
+This is achieved by invalidating data appropriately in the background by using a combination of [Redis keyspace notifications](http://redis.io/topics/notifications) and custom pub/sub channels.

 ### Usage